day8/re-frame/README.md

 Events are data.
 You choose the format.

-Our implementation chooses to represent events as vectors.
+Our implementation chooses a vector format.
 For example:

     [:delete-item 42]